Carlos151294/git-cheatsheet/README.md

     git push -u remoteName branchName
     git push --set-upstream remoteName branchName

-> When setting this connection, we can push using the shortcut `git push`
+> When setting this connection, we can push using the shortcut `git push`.

 To push a commit that used *amend* flag: